-Pursuant to the Patient Protection and Affordable Care Act (ACA), health insurance exchanges were to be established in all states by January 1, 2014.
-These exchanges are operated by the state, the federal government, or a partnership of both.
+Every U.S. state, as well as the District of Columbia, has established a health insurance exchange (often referred to as a “marketplace”).
+Required by the Patient Protection and Affordable Care Act (ACA), these exchanges are operated by the state, the federal government, or a partnership of both.

-Health care providers and managed care organizations must stay up to date on the related federal and state law developments to understand how the exchanges affect them.
+At Epstein Becker Green, our attorneys help health care providers and managed care organizations stay up to date on relevant federal and state law developments to understand how health insurance exchanges affect them.

 Qualified Health Plans